 What is the Difference Between Copyright Transfer and License?

-Feature | Copyright Transfer | Copyright License |
+| Feature | Copyright Transfer | Copyright License |

-Ownership | Full ownership is transferred | Ownership remains with the creator |
+| Ownership | Full ownership moves to another person or company | Ownership stays with the creator |

-Rights | The transferee can use, sell, or modify the work | Licensee can only use the work as agreed |
+| Rights | The new owner can use, sell, or modify the work | The user can only use the work as agreed |

-Duration | Usually permanent | Can be limited by time or scope |
+| Duration | Usually permanent | Can be limited by time or purpose |

-Example | Selling your book’s rights to a publisher | Allowing someone to use your music in a video |
+| Example | Selling your book rights to a publisher | Allowing someone to use your music in a video |

 How to Transfer Copyright in Nepal